sincere ceremonies

 Picture

-A eulogy isn’t just a list of dates and achievements - it’s a chance to paint a vivid picture of who your person was.
+A tribute doesn't have to be a list of dates, it’s a chance to paint a vivid picture of who your person was.
 The goal is to celebrate their life, highlight their unique qualities, and create a sense of connection.
-A good eulogy weaves together personal stories, moments of significance, and the emotions these evoke.
+A memorable tribute weaves together personal stories and the emotions these evoke.

 Begin by reflecting on the person’s life and what made them special.